steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 This processes for this are manually executed and can be adjusted and repeated as required to change the scope and range of information available through PolicyBot.

-#### Data acquistion
+#### Data acquisition

 This part populates the database used by PolicyBot with information (HTML files and PDF documents) scraped from the LSE website, or with copies of PDF documents stored locally, or a combination of the two.

 ##### Files and documents on LSE website

-This process uses [Crawley](https://github.com/elixir-crawly/crawly) to scrape the LSE website for publicy available HTML files and documents (limited for practical purposes to PDFs) using conditions and URL starting points defined in `crawler/spiders`.
+This process uses [Crawley](https://github.com/elixir-crawly/crawly) to scrape the LSE website for publicly available HTML files and documents (limited for practical purposes to PDFs) using conditions and URL starting points defined in `crawler/spiders`.

 The scraped files and documents are converted to plain text, split into overlapping chunks, and stored in the PostgreSQL database.